Careers and Callings in Unitarian Universalism

 - Report on the Economic Sustainability of Ministries Summit convened in St. Louis MO, June 3-5, 2015.

 Interested in working for Unitarian Universalism or finding and supporting religious professionals?
 Your search begins here.

 The Unitarian Universalist Association (UUA) Office of Human Resources is responsible for benefits administration, compensation, employee relations, employment and equal employment opportunity, performance management, policies and procedures, and training and professional development for the UUA's national staff.

-The Ministries and Faith Development (MFD) staff group serves Unitarian Universalism by creating healthy, transformative, multigenerational, and diverse ministries and religious education.
+The UUA serves Unitarian Universalism by creating healthy, transformative, multigenerational, and diverse ministries and religious education.

-Questions regarding benefit plans for congregational employees (including retirement, health insurance, life insurance, dental insurance, and disability insurance) or salary and compensation guidelines for ministers and other religious professionals should be directed to our Office of Church Staff Finances.
+Visit our Benefits and Compensation page for information regarding benefit plans for congregational employees (including retirement, health insurance, life insurance, dental insurance, and disability insurance) or salary and compensation guidelines for ministers and other religious professionals.